mattmassicotte/three/README.md

 - Reduced macro usage
 - Standardization of conditional compilation
 - Language-level constructs for atomic and transactional memory operations
+- Explicit control over mutability and nullable pointers
 - Standardized and simplified attributes
 - Vector instructions
 - Linkage and ABI controls
 - API documentation notation
 - Library+header packaging
 - 95% native compatibility with existing C headers

+####Warning

+Three is still in active development.
+You will encounter compiler bugs, including codegen problems.
+Please be careful using Three, and do report problems you find!

 ####Why does Three exist?